luciarebolino/RCA_Earth-Engines/README.md

 [GEE Community Catalogue](https://gee-community-catalog.org/)

-Code snippets from Google Earth Engine:

-:globe_with_meridians: 🛰️
-Code snippets from Google Earth Engine:
+## Code snippets from Google Earth Engine :globe_with_meridians: 🛰️

 The following code snippets are designed as **interactive examples** to be used during the lecture.
 They will be demonstrated live, and participants will have the opportunity to engage with the code.